spack/spack-tutorial/tutorial_configuration.rst

    :language: console

-You'll notice that Spack is now using the external zlib installation, but the compiler used to build zlib is now overriding our compiler preference of clang.
+You'll notice that Spack is now using the external Perl installation, but the compiler used to build Perl is now overriding our compiler preference of clang.
 If we explicitly specify Clang:

 .. literalinclude:: outputs/config/1.externals.out
    :language: console

-Spack concretizes to both HDF5 and zlib being built with Clang.
+Spack concretizes to both HDF5 and Perl being built with Clang.
-This has a side-effect of rebuilding zlib.
-If we want to force Spack to use the system zlib, we have two choices.
-We can either specify it on the command line, or we can tell Spack that it's not allowed to build its own zlib.
+This has a side-effect of rebuilding Perl.
+If we want to force Spack to use the system Perl, we have two choices.
+We can either specify it on the command line, or we can tell Spack that it's not allowed to build its own Perl.
 We'll go with the latter.

 .. code-block:: yaml
    :emphasize-lines: 15